 The alternative to this is for the child to wait until they turn 18 and bring the claim forward themselves.
 In this case, a person has two years from the day they turn 18 to make the personal injury claim.
-Paid out

 Dealing with Insurance Companies

 Remember that insurance companies are permitted to make offers to settle a case before the assessment process begins.
 While you can negotiate with an Insurance company, you cannot negotiate with the Injuries Board.
-You can either deal directly with an insurance company yourself or in some case your solicitor can do this for you.
+You can either deal directly with an insurance company yourself or in some cases your solicitor can do this for you.